Sydney siege inquest: 26 May 2016

 "Reg" said that Monis had said that Monis had told people inside the cafe that everyone would go home once Prime Minister Tony Abbott called.
 Reg conceded that Abbott was never going to call.

 30 May 2016

 The primary police negotiator was a senior sergeant identified only as "Peter".
 He had never worked in a hostage situation before.
-He had undertaken a total of four weeks of formal training as a negotiator in 2004, 2005 and 2006, plus a counter-terrorism course in 2009.
+He had undertaken a total of four weeks of formal training as a negotiator in 2004, 2005 and 2006, in addition to a counter-terrorism course in 2009.

 All recordings of the negotiations from the beginning of the siege at 9:44 am until 1:16 pm were lost.
 Peter said that he was "not real good with technology".

 The negotiation team leader was identified as "Reg".

-The team worked from a 4WD before moving to a cramped office nearby.
+The team worked from a TOU four wheel drive before moving to a cramped office nearby.

-The special truck that they normally use was unavailable since 2011 due to storm damage.
+The special Negotiation Unit truck that they normally use was unavailable since 2011 due to storm damage.